We may earn commission from affiliate links →

 See The Asen Dynasty Monument

-They would rule the country for several decades, a time now referred to as the Second Bulgarian Empire.
+They would rule the country for several decades, now referred to as the Second Bulgarian Empire.

 While first calling themselves Emperor, they’d later change their title to Tsar.
 Veliko Tarnovo was the capital of their realm.

-From the Asen Dynasty Monument, there’s a fantastic view of the Old Town with its building-covered hillsides.
+There’s a fantastic view of the Old Town from the Asen Dynasty Monument with its building-covered hillsides.

 Take The Cable Car To Trapezitsa